 “Between 1991 and 2010, overall cancer death rates have decreased by about 20 percent; this translates to 1.3 million deaths in this time period,” said lead author of the study, Ahmedin Jemal.

-NBC News reports 1.7 million new cancer cases will occur in 2014 and approximately 586,000 deaths due to cancer.
+According to NBC News1.7 million new cancer cases will occur in 2014 and approximately 586,000 deaths due to cancer.
 While those figured still look bad, it has decreased significantly.

-In 1991, 25 out of every 10,000 people with cancer died compared to the 17 out of 10,000 projected for 2014.
+In 1991 25 out of every 10,000 people with cancer died compared to the 17 our of 10,000 projected for this year.
 Lung cancer still remains the number one killer in men and women, followed by prostate and breast cancer.

 Cancer, however, is not one disease with one cause, so research is still needed in order to prevent deaths from cancer.